Skip to main content

 warning

-Since ScalarDL is built with JDK 8, contracts must be a JDK 8-compatible binary.
-If you use a version other than JDK 8, you must configure your build tool to build the JDK 8-compatible binary.
-There are several ways to specify binary compatibility, including using the --release 8 option for javac or setting Gradle (or Maven) configurations to use the JDK 8 toolchain as follows.
+Since ScalarDL is built with JDK 8, contracts must be a JDK 8–compatible binary.
+If you use a version other than JDK 8, you must configure your build tool to build the JDK 8–compatible binary.
+There are several ways to specify binary compatibility, including using the --release 8 option for javac or setting Gradle or Maven configurations to use the JDK 8 toolchain.
+The following shows the configuration for Gradle:

 java {